 If the leeks are very sandy, first put the slices into a bowl of water and swish around to loosen before transferring to a colander to complete the rinsing.
 See lots more in this site’s Guide to Leeks.

-A word about watercress: A member of the mustard family, the peppery heat of this tiny green comes from the mustard oils that are released when chewing the leaves.
-It’s a mild and pleasant bite, and this tender, vitamin-C rich green is easy to love.
+A member of the mustard family, the peppery heat of this tiny green comes from the mustard oils that are released when chewing the leaves.
+Its tender leaves have a pleasant bite.
+This vitamin-C rich green is easy to love.

 Recipe adapted from Wild About Greens by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.